JonSulc/filterRead/README.md

 ## Overview

-`filterRead` is an R package that provides a high-performance interface for loading large tab/comma-separated GWAS summary statistics files with filtering conditions.
-By translating R-style filter expressions to `awk` commands, the package filters data before loading it into R, dramatically reducing memory usage and load times for large datasets.
-Different and missing column names are automatically converted and/or completed.
+`filterRead` is an R package that provides a high-performance interface for loading GWAS summary statistics from file.
+It's main features are the standardized interface and fast filtering prior to loading in memory, powered by `awk`.
+This simplifies the loading of summary statistics from different sources, by invisibly and efficiently handling differences in column names, compression, field separator, and more, returning a data.table with standardized names for downstream analyses.

 ## Features

 - **Fast filtering**: Leverages `awk` to filter rows before loading into R
-- **R-style syntax**: Write filter conditions using familiar R expressions
 - **Automatic file detection**: Handles CSV, TSV, and gzipped files automatically
 - **Column naming**: Automatically converts columns to standardized names
-- **Missing columns**: Missing columns (e.g., `chr` and `pos`) are obtained from existing columns (e.g., variant_id)
+- **Missing columns**: Missing columns (e.g., `pos`) are inferred from existing columns (e.g., variant_id)
 - **Genomic data support**: Built-in support for chromosome/position filtering and RSID matching
+- **R-style syntax**: Write filter conditions using familiar R expressions
 - **Complex conditions**: Supports logical operators (`&`, `|`),
   comparisons, and pattern matching
 - **Memory efficient**: Only loads filtered rows into memory